Samuel-Ovalle/Portfolio/docs/assets/task.md

 * current task

 * task complete
-- fix error in game canvas
+- fix error in game canvas when start in vertical
-- adjust game to work in any screen